pltxtra/react-markmirror/docs/toolbar.md

 ===================
 React Markmirror includes a default toolbar with default buttons, but you can use your own toolbar by setting the `renderToolbar` prop.

-This example adds a custom toolbar which only renders the bold and italic buttons.
+This example adds a custom toolbar which only renders a few buttons.

 ```jsx
 import React from 'react';